Prince George’s County Business Status

 Car washes are allowed to perform internal cleaning, with all employees wearing PPE and other safeguards in place.
 Customers must remain in their cars except when establishment employees are cleaning the interior of the vehicle, and customers must wear face coverings.
 Self-service car cleaning remains open as well.

-Low and medium-risk youth sports played outside must follow outdoor gathering guidelines and the number of people present is limited to 25.
-The number of persons present may exceed 25 solely to accommodate the presence of 1 parent or guardian spectator per youth participant.
+Low and medium-risk youth sports played outside are allowed in small groups, with no more than 22 team members, and the number of spectators present is limited to 50.
+The number of persons present may exceed 50 solely to accommodate the presence of 1 parent or guardian spectator per youth participant.
 Other COVID-19 safety guidelines must be in place.

 Professional and College Sports

-Unless otherwise expressed in our Health Order, large gatherings indoors for all other activities are limited to one person per 200 square feet or a maximum of 10 persons, whichever is lower.
-Large gatherings outdoors are limited to one person per 200 square feet or a maximum of 25 persons, whichever is lower.
-This includes gatherings such as parades, festivals, parties, and family gatherings. face coverings are now required outdoors in any public location in Prince George’s County.
-Face coverings are still required for all indoor public locations and on public transportation.
+Unless otherwise expressed in the Executive Order, large gatherings indoors for all other activities are limited to a maximum of 20 persons.
+Large gatherings outdoors are limited to a maximum of 50 persons.
+This includes gatherings such as parades, festivals, parties, and family gatherings.

 Closures Still In Place